Styling a Jumper Under a Suit

 Choosing The Right Jumper

 Remember – you’ve probably got a T-shirt or vest on, plus the jacket, making a minimum of three layers.
-You definitely don’t need a fisherman’s jumper to stay warm, and since a lighter knit is closer to the bulk of a shirt, you’ll find it fits perfectly without creasing and bulking up.
+You definitely don’t need a fisherman’s jumper under blazer to stay warm, and since a lighter knit is closer to the bulk of a shirt, you’ll find it fits perfectly without creasing and bulking up.
 Going for a sleeveless jumper can be the perfect compromise, especially if you’re planning to leave your suit jacket on.

 Colour coordination is another key aspect.
 While classic neutrals such as grey, navy or black can blend seamlessly with most suits, don’t shy away from injecting a bit of personality with a bold hue.
 A deep burgundy or forest green can add a layer of interest without overwhelming the overall look.

-Pay attention to the neck, too.
+When it comes to wearing a jumper under blazer, pay attention to the neck, too.
 A crew neck gives a smart, finished appearance, while a V-neck can be worn over a shirt and tie, giving a functional fashion vibe.
 You can also opt for a polo or turtleneck, which can emit a laid-back Beatnik look, especially if it’s all in black.

-Selecting0 The Right Suit
+Selecting The Right Suit

-Your choice of suit is just as essential.
+Your choice of a suit with sweater is just as essential.
 Basically, the suit is there to complement the jumper, not compete with it.
 Single-breasted suits often work better from a practical standpoint, as their looser, more streamlined design accommodates the extra layer more comfortably.
 Fabric matters too.
 Think wool blend or a subtle tweed for colder months, as they harmonise well with jumper textures.

 Colour-wise, you can’t go wrong with a classic navy or charcoal grey as they are endlessly adaptable, giving you plenty of experimentation options when it comes to jumper shades.